Group actions with commensurated subsets, wallings and cubings: Property FW etc.

 \begin{rem} There is an analogue of Property FW and its cousins for actions by group automorphisms.
-Namely, a group $G$ has {\em Property FG} if whenever it acts by automorphisms on a discrete group $H$ commensurating (in the group sense) a subgroup $P$ also commensurated by $H$, there exists a subgroup $P'$ commensurable to $P$ and invariant by $G$ (there is an obvious relative version).
+Namely, a group $G$ has {\em Property FG} if whenever it acts by automorphisms on a discrete group $H$ commensurating (in the group sense) a subgroup $P$ also commensurated by $H$, there exists a subgroup $P'$ commensurate to $P$ and invariant by $G$ (there is an obvious relative version).
 The existence of $P'$ can also be characterized by the boundedness of the length $L_P(g)=\log([P:P\cap g(P)][g(P):P\cap g(P)])$, by a result of Schlichting (rediscovered by Bergman and Lenstra \cite{BLe}).
 By a projective limit construction \cite{ShW}, these properties can also be characterized in terms of actions by topological automorphisms on totally disconnected locally compact group, namely by the condition that every such action preserves a compact open subgroup.
 Property FG implies Property FW (since any action on a set $X$ commensurating a subset $M$ induces an action on the group $C^{(X)}$ commensurating the subgroup $C^{(M)}$, where $C$ is a 2-element group), but the converse does not hold, since $\SL_3(\Z[1/2])$ does not have Property FG, as we see by using its action by conjugation on $\SL_3(\Q_2)$.
-In particular, Property FG does not follow from Property T. On the other hand, by \cite[Theorem 1.3]{ShW}, $\SL_d(\Z)$ for $d\ge 3$ as well as many other non-uniform lattices have Property FG; the argument also carrying over $\SL_2(\Z[\sqrt{2}])$.
-The only source of Property FG I know uses distortion of abelian subgroups.
-I plan to write more on Property FG and the similarly defined Property PG in a subsequent paper. \end{rem}
+In particular, Property FG does not follow from Property T. On the other hand, Shalom and Willis \cite[Theorem 1.3]{ShW} proved that $\SL_d(\Z)$ for $d\ge 3$ as well as many other non-uniform lattices have Property FG; the argument also carrying over $\SL_2(\Z[\sqrt{2}])$.
+The only source of Property FG I know uses distortion of abelian subgroups. \end{rem}